sungsoo/sungsoo.github.io/_posts/2018-03-11-simulation-loop.md

 # The Simulation Loop

-A typical simulation of traffic network operations is illus- trated in the middle column of Figure 2.
+A typical simulation of traffic network operations is illustrated in the middle column of Figure 2.
 Basically, a *time-step mesoscopic traffic model* proceeds in two phases: the *update* phase and the *advance* phase.

 ![](http://sungsoo.github.com/images/sim-loop.png)